A Joint Network Optimization Framework to Predict Clinical Severity from Resting State Functional MRI Data: Appendix A

 We see that the proximal gradient iteration is the solution to the following fixed point problem:

 The derivative of $\mathcal{G}$ with respect to $\mathbf{B}$, is computed as:

 Given the fixed learning rate parameter $t$, the proximal update for $\mathbf{B}$ is easily computed as:

 This step first estimates a locally smooth quadratic model at each iterate $\mathbf{B}^{k}$ and applies a step of iterative shrinkage thresholding to the compute the local solution of $\mathbf{B}$.
-The resulting iterative algorithm is computationally efficient compared to the counterpart sub-gradient based descent methods and arrives at a good local solution for an appropriate choice of the learning rate. \paragraph{\textbf{Optimizing $\mathbf{C}$ using Quadratic Programming}} The objective is quadratic in $\mathbf{C}$ when $\mathbf{B}$, and $\mathbf{w}$ are held constant.
-Furthermore, the $\mathbf{diag}(\mathbf{c}_{n})$ term decouples the updates for $\mathbf{c}_{n}$ across patients.
-Each $\mathbf{c}_{n}$ is the solution to the a separate optimization problem of the following form:
+The resulting iterative algorithm is computationally efficient compared to the counterpart sub-gradient based descent methods and arrives at a good local solution for an appropriate choice of the learning rate.